 This is the story of my standard user name, jespah.
 It all began as quirkily as anything else in my life.

 Born Free was one of many favored books when I was a little girl.
 Elsa was a rescued lioness.
-But the best name was, by far, Jespah.
+The best name was, by far, Jespah.
 Jespah was the eldest of Elsa's cubs (and male, by the way), but the name was close enough to my own so when it was time to start thinking of a user name online, it was natural to select Jespah.
 It was in 1997, and Princess Diana had just been killed.
 We had a fairly new computer with Internet access.
 I don't know what possessed me -- I just felt the need to talk to someone about Princess Diana, someone I hadn't even been a particular fan of before.
 Perhaps it's because her death, at the time, was so shocking.

 By 2000, I wanted a more challenging group of conversationalists.
 The Presidential election was so close and so interesting that I wanted to talk to someone about it.
 It was the same feeling as in 1997 -- I just wanted to have a conversation.
 I found Abuzz, which was owned and operated by The New York Times and The Boston Globe (the Globe is important to me because I live in Brighton).
 Here were intelligent people who were just as fascinated by the extremely close election!
 It was exciting.